awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Managing.FaultInjectionQueries.md

 You can submit a fault injection query to one of your Aurora Replica instances by connecting to the endpoint for the Aurora Replica\.
 For more information, see [Amazon Aurora Connection Management](Aurora.Overview.Endpoints.md)\.

 **Note**
-Fault injection queries for Aurora PostgreSQL are currently supported only for version 2\.4, which is compatible with PostgreSQL version 10\.11\.
+Fault injection queries for Aurora PostgreSQL are currently supported for the following versions:
+Version 2\.4, which is compatible with PostgreSQL version 10\.11\.
+Version 3\.2, which is compatible with PostgreSQL version 11\.7\.

 ## Testing an Instance Crash<a name="AuroraPostgreSQL.Managing.FaultInjectionQueries.Crash"></a>